-Applicants includes the name and mailing address of the consumer(s) applying for the loan.
-Use each Applicant's name and mailing address if there are multiple Applicants.
+Applicants include the name(s) and mailing address(es) of the consumer(s) applying for the loan. (§ 1026.37(a)(5)) Use each Applicant's name and mailing address if there are multiple Applicants.
+The mailing address disclosed must be the U.S. Postal mailing address of the consumer applying for credit.
+The mailing address cannot be any other type of address, such as an Applicant's email address.
 An additional page may be added to the Loan Estimate if the space provided is insufficient to list all of the Applicants.
 (Comment 37(a)(5)-1)